The variety, quality, application, and acceptance of flat finishes have improved a lot in

 Valspar FX-01 Effect Additive reduces gloss in single-stage paintjobs.
-This wax-based type of agent generally has the advantage of being more economical than the inert material flatteners, and it's easier to mix.
+This wax-based type

 The company also offers a Satin Finish Top Coat in 15 different colors, which can be intermixed.
 It provides an excellent sheen that will retain its color and quality for a long time, even in harsh environments.
 According to Doug, the epoxy finishes are tough enough that future bodywork can be done right over the paint.
 Squeeg's Kustoms is also working on an epoxy clear, to be offered in gloss or semigloss finishes, that can be applied directly to bare metal.